Update:

 Who is included?

-You are a class member (part of this case) if you were strip searched in a group, outside in the bus garage, while entering or returning to the Los Angeles Sheriff's Department's ("LASD") Lynwood Jail (“CRDF”).
+You are a Class Member (part of this case) if you were strip searched in a group, outside in the bus garage, while entering or returning to the Los Angeles Sheriff's Department's ("LASD") Lynwood Jail (“CRDF”).
 The case covers such searches for the period March 5, 2008 to January 31, 2015.
 Only LASD records will be used to decide who is a class member.

 Additional information about the lawsuit and important court documents may be found on the Important Documents and FAQs pages of this website.